-We extend methods from GWTC-2.1 [4], also applied to the discovery of GW200105 and GW200115 [321], to estimate the event rate from the full set of triggers (including subthreshold triggers) from a specific binary merger search: here, GSTLAL [50-52].
+We extend methods from GWTC-2.1 [4], also applied to the discovery of GW200105 and GW200115 [329], to estimate the event rate from the full set of triggers (including subthreshold triggers) from a specific binary merger search: here, GSTLAL [50-52].
 In doing so, we allow for population distributions that fit our observations and account for still-considerable uncertainty in the mass distribution, rather than adopting a fixed population model with fixed model hyper-parameters.
 Compared to previous publications, the results presented in this section update the BBH merger rates presented in GWTC-2.1 by including O3b events [1].
-We also update the NSBH rate quoted in [321] by incorporating all O3 triggers, rather than as previously truncating to the first 9 months of O3.
+We also update the NSBH rate quoted in [329] by incorporating all O3 triggers, rather than as previously truncating to the first 9 months of O3.

-We use a multi-component mixture model [119] to construct the posterior of astrophysical counts of CBC events by assuming that foreground and background events are independent Poisson processes.
-We then estimate the space-time volume sensitivity of the pipeline using simulated events which are re-scaled to an astrophysical population model [317].
+We use a multi-component mixture model [121] to construct the posterior of astrophysical counts of CBC events by assuming that foreground and background events are independent Poisson processes.
+We then estimate the space-time volume sensitivity of the pipeline using simulated events which are re-scaled to an astrophysical population model [319].
 We then compute the rates as the ratio of the counts to VT.
 In order to marginalize over population hyper-parameters we compute several VT's, each corresponding to a population hyper-parameter sample drawn from the inferred hyper-posterior for the astrophysical population model.
-Finally, we integrate over the
+Finally, we integrate over the count posterior obtained for each of these samples with an appropriate weight, effectively marginalizing over the